olenbetong/react-data-object-connect/README.md

 ## Hooks

-If using a React with hooks, there are also data object hooks available.
+### Data object hooks

+These hooks connects to event of a data object and returns the current state

 - **useCurrentIndex**(dataObject) - Returns only the current index
 - **useCurrentRow**(dataObject) - Returns the current record